This is the unlikely story of how one small French town came to have its very own Liberty Bell

 Andrew J. Dunn, the man the Treasury sent to France to assure on-time completion of the Liberty Bells, has done just that.
 He’s now headed back to the states, back to the job of directing Treasury personnel.

 But as it’s time to depart, he might just have other ideas.
-Leaning over to Davidson, he confides, “I’ve gotten so interested in these bells.
+Leaning over to Davidson, with a uniquely American bravado he confides, “I’ve gotten so interested in these bells.
 I think I could do most of the work on one of them.
 Everything, that is, except tune them—and mix that mud.”

 Resources: Thanks to Josh Gibson, the man searching for DC’s missing Liberty Bell, who provided stories and photos from his personal trip to Annecy (I have yet to visit).
 Thanks to Stan Christoph, president of Christoph Paccard Bell Foundry, where you can buy your very own Liberty Bell replica.
 I’m particularly grateful for the fine research and fascinating reporting of both Carter L. Davidson, who visited in 1950 and Grace Wing Bohne, who visited in 1971.